 - Remove the ice block from the plastic container.

-- Give the kids some of the supplies for excavating the toys from of the ice.
-I started by giving them spray bottles, paintbrushes, spoons and water.
+- Give the kids some of the supplies for excavating the toys from the ice.
+I started by giving them spray bottles, paintbrushes, spoons, and water.
 I waited a while to give them the salt and saved the hammer for last.

 - Let your kids have fun exploring and experimenting with the ice block and tools.
 They'll enjoy the process of discovering and digging out their treasures.